navikt/min-side/README.md

-# layout-dittnav
+# podlet-veientilarbeid
-Podium-layout for dittnav
+Podium-podlet for VeienTilArbeid-appen